alipe1998/Local-Events-Map/README.md

 # Local Events Map API — DuckDB Edition

 This mini-project now stores its event feed in a **DuckDB** database.
 A Python seeding script generates realistic sample events, and an **Express** API exposes them as GeoJSON to a **Leaflet** front-end.
 Everything still runs entirely inside **GitHub Codespaces**—no external services required.
+Public url to website can be found here: https://vigilant-computing-machine-rwjjw679wjr35qjx-3000.app.github.dev/

 ---